MANIC (cognitive architecture)

-MANIC, formerly known as PMML.1, is a cognitive architecture developed by the predictive modeling and machine learning laboratory at University of Arkansas.
+MANIC, formerly known as PMML.1, is a cognitive architecture developed by the predictive modeling and machine learning laboratory at the University of Arkansas.
 It differs from other cognitive architectures in that it tries to "minimize novelty".
 That is, it attempts to organize well-established techniques in computer science, rather than propose any new methods for achieving cognition.
 While most other cognitive architectures are inspired by some neurological observation, and are subsequently developed in a top-down manner to behave in some manner like a brain, MANIC is inspired only by common practices in computer science, and was developed in a bottom-up manner for the purpose of unifying various methods in machine learning and artificial intelligence.

 Overview

 At the highest level, MANIC describes a software agent that, supposedly, will exhibit cognitive intelligence.
 The agent's artificial brain comprises two major components: a learning system and a decision-making system.

 Learning system

 The learning system models the agent's environment as a dynamical system.
 It consists of an "observation function", which maps from the agent's current beliefs to predicted observations, and a "transition function", which maps from current beliefs to future beliefs in the next time-step.
 The observation function is implemented with a generative deep learning architecture.
 It is trained in an unsupervised manner from the observations that the agent makes.
 The intrinsic representations of those observations become the agents "beliefs".
-The transition function is trained in a supervised manner, to predict the next beliefs from the current ones.
+The transition function is trained in a supervised manner to predict the next beliefs from the current ones.
 The entire learning system is based loosely on a 2011 paper by Michael S. Gashler that describes a method for training a deep neural network to model a simple dynamical system from visual observations.